SummaryRead the full fact sheet

 - anti-adrenal antibody test – if the result is positive, it is very likely that you have autoimmune (primary) Addison's disease.
 However, even if you do not have these antibodies, you may still have Addison’s disease

 - x-rays, ultrasounds and CAT scans of your abdominal region to check for visual signs of damage and the size of your adrenal glands.

 Treatment aims to correct the levels of hormones that your body is not producing.
 Whether you have primary or secondary adrenal insufficiency, you will need hormone replacement for life.

 Cortisol is replaced orally with hydrocortisone tablets, taken once or twice a day.
 If you are also deficient in aldosterone, it is replaced with oral doses of a mineralocorticoid called fludrocortisone acetate, taken once a day.
-(You may also be advised to increase your salt intake.)

 Treatment needs to be tailored to each person as adrenal hormone replacement requirements vary between individuals.

 Your doctor will advise you on how to reduce the risk of Addisonian crisis, including how to adjust your medication if your body is stressed (for example due to an operation or illness) and how to use injectable hydrocortisone if you are vomiting and unable to keep down oral medications.